Approved at the CRC AGM on Saturday 29th January 2022.

 To encourage members of the club to take part in all forms of running and related activities, including social, and to provide opportunities for members to do so, with an underlying ethos that members Run for Fun.
 The club shall operate as a ‘Not for profit’ organisation.
 The club will seek to comply with all relevant UK legal obligations.

-Application for membership may be considered for acceptance from any person aged 18 or over, on completion of the club’s Membership Application Form (available to print off from the club’s website caistorrunningclub.com)along with full payment of any subscription normally due, if any.
-Applicants will be required to give details of any other running club memberships held.
+Application for membership may be considered for acceptance from any person aged 18 or over, on completion of the club’s Membership Application Form (available from the club’s website caistorrunningclub.com) along with full payment of any subscription due.
 If accepted as members, such persons will be entitled to a vote at any general meeting.

 Applications from persons under the age of 18 cannot be accepted, however persons under the age of 18 may take part in club activities as guests subject to the following conditions: